DynVarMIP/DynVarMIP.github.io/_pages/about.md

 * DynVarMIP allowed a more comprehensive assessment of stratospheric processes in the CMIP6, including the [Brewer Dobson Circulation](https://dynvarmip.github.io/publication/2021-09-10) and [stratospheric water vapor](https://dynvarmip.github.io/publication/2023-07-03).

-* The DynVarMIP data protocol played a role in the development of other modeling efforts, including the [Quasi Biennial Oscillation Initiative (QBOi)](https://dynvarmip.github.io/publication/2018-03-16), [specified dynamics experiments in the Chemistry Climate Model Initiative](https://dynvarmip.github.io/publication/2020-03-31), and the [Stratospheric Nudging and Predictable Sufrace Impacts (SNAPSI) experiments](https://dynvarmip.github.io/publication/2022-07-04).
+* The DynVarMIP data protocol played a role in the development of other modeling efforts, including the [Quasi Biennial Oscillation Initiative (QBOi)](https://dynvarmip.github.io/publication/2018-03-16), [specified dynamics experiments in the Chemistry Climate Model Initiative](https://dynvarmip.github.io/publication/2020-03-31), the [Stratospheric Nudging and Predictable Sufrace Impacts (SNAPSI) experiments](https://dynvarmip.github.io/publication/2022-07-04), and the [Large Ensemble Single Forcing Model Intercomparison Project (LESFMIP)](https://dynvarmip.github.io/publication/2022-09-15).